 - Belisha beacons, bobbies on the beat, Big Ben, a ship's Plimsoll line - all are familiar terms with their origins in the names of notable MPs of their age.

 - Below this a single Plimsoll mark, ‘VI ‘, showing the draft of the tug in feet.’

-named after Samuel Plimsoll (1824–98), the English politician whose agitation in the 1870s resulted in the Merchant Shipping Act of 1876, ending the practice of sending to sea overloaded and heavily insured old ships, from which the owners profited if they sank.
+Named after Samuel Plimsoll (1824–98), the English politician whose agitation in the 1870s resulted in the Merchant Shipping Act of 1876, intended to end the practice of sending to sea overloaded and heavily insured old ships, from which the owners profited if they sank.

 Definition of Plimsoll line in:

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.